KnlnKS/omegadl/README.md

 open OmegaDL.xcodeproj
 ```

-`MegaKit` is the Swift package that talks to MEGA: login, RSA and AES key handling, chunked transfers with MAC verification.
+`MegaKit` is the Mega Swift sdk.
 The app target is SwiftUI on top of it.

 ## Thanks